jefdaj/horcrux/readme.md

 You need root access for steghide, but only if you want to hide horcruxes in images or audio files.

-I recommend doing everything in TAILS because it's portable, relatively simple to set up, leaves no trace of your keys on disk, and will work on a different computer in the future.
+I recommend doing everything in [TAILS][8] because it's portable, relatively simple to set up, leaves no trace of your keys on disk, and will work on a different computer in the future.
 You'll need to: